gvwilson/thirdbit/src/fiction/in-heck/index.md

 Sindy said resentfully.

 "Oh, plenty o' times.
-My folks were travelers—I practically grew up on the road.
+My folks were travellers—I practically grew up on the road.
 They were always findin' stuff here, sellin' it there.
 Never stayed in one place for long."